Northern Ireland: The Peace Programme

 This targets the regeneration of urban, rural and border areas that appear derelict, segregated, underused, threatening and/or unwelcoming and transform them into shared spaces.
 The intervention seeks to tackle the problems of separation of communities within society and address the underlying problems of sectarianism, racism and prejudice by encouraging the development of physical environments that are not ‘marked out’ with symbols that define it as a territory of one side of a community but as open to and welcoming to all.

-An additional initiative for Northern Ireland on the part of the Commission has taken the form of the creation of Northern Ireland Task Force (NITF).
+An important initiative for Northern Ireland on the part of the Commission has taken the form of the creation of Northern Ireland Task Force (NITF).
 Its origins lie in the agreement to re-establish power sharing arrangements in Northern Ireland in May 2007 involving the two major political parties.
-Commission President Barroso was the first senior international political figure to visit the incoming First Minister, Mr Ian Paisley and Deputy First Minister, Martin McGuinness.
+Commission President Barroso was the first senior international political figure to visit the then incoming First Minister, Mr Ian Paisley and his Deputy First Minister, Martin McGuinness.
 He offered to set up a Task Force within the Commission in order to examine how Northern Ireland could benefit more from EU policies, and how it could participate more actively in the EU policy process in order to generate more prosperity.
+Writing in the European Parliament magazine a year later, President Barroso said that, "…the region bears the imprint of a period of conflict: a high dependence on the public sector, an inclination against risk-taking, a low level of entrepreneurship with low investment in research and innovation, a persistent negative image of the region to international investors although this is clearly now changing and a high proportion of the population seemingly detached from the world of work".
+Accordingly, he said that the Task Force would put the emphasis "on helping the region to generate more growth and jobs, and in that way to create more economic opportunities for its people in order to underpin the peace process".

 The NITF has operated within the Commission under the authority of the Commissioner for Regional Policy and in close cooperation with NI authorities.
-It is composed of representatives of European Commission Directorates General (DGs) that have a role in fostering socio-economic development (Agriculture, Education and Culture, Enterprise, Environment, Research and Development, Transport, Energy, Regional Policy, Secretariat General and Information Society) and is managed on a day-to-day basis by the DG for Regional Policy.
+It has expanded over the years and today is composed of representatives of 17 European Commission Directorates General (DGs) that have a role in fostering socio-economic development in the broadest sense (Agriculture, Climate Action, Competition Policy, Communications Networks and Communications Technologies, Education and Culture, Energy, Enterprise, Environment, Health and Consumers, Home Affairs, Justice, Research and Development, Maritime Affairs and Fisheries, Taxation and Customs Union, Transport together with Regional and Urban Policy and the Secretariat General).
+It is managed on a day-to-day basis by the DG for Regional Policy.
 The European Investment Bank also participates in meetings of the Task Force.
+The NITF is chaired and managed by Ronnie HALL, Principal Advisor, REGIO.

 The existence of the Task Force represents a first for the Commission in terms of the formation of a close partnership specifically with one region covering several key policy fields.
 Informal contacts, exchange of information and joint meetings have contributed to the establishment of a relationship of confidence between the Commission services and the NI administration.